EDUCBA Logo

 Substring Right Function 3

 We can see that the required argument is populating in the above screenshot.
-Accordingly, on the place of text, put cell address which is D4 here, and we want two 2 characters from right to put 2.
+Accordingly, on the place of text, put the cell address, which is D4, here, and we want two 2 characters from the right to put 2.
 Below is the screenshot for reference:

 Substring Right Function 4

-After putting all the argument close, the formula by pressing ) or just hit Enter to know the result.
+After putting all the arguments close, the formula by pressing ) or hitting Enter to know the result.

 Substring Right Function 5